facebook/react-native-website/docs/native-components-ios.md

 </View>
 ```

-Class `MyNativeView` is a wrapper for `NativeComponent` and exposes methods, which will be called on the iOS platform. `MyNativeView` is defined in `MyNativeView.ios.js` and contains proxy methods of `NativeComponent`.
+In this example, the class `MyNativeView` is a wrapper for a `NativeComponent` and exposes methods, which will be called on the iOS platform. `MyNativeView` is defined in `MyNativeView.ios.js` and contains proxy methods of `NativeComponent`.

-The user makes some interaction like clicking a button, which interacts with `MyNativeView`.
-After pressing the button backgroundColor of `MyNativeView` changes.
-In this case `UIManager` does not know, which `MyNativeView` should be handled and which one should change backgroundColor.
+When the user interacts with the component, like clicking the button, the `backgroundColor` of `MyNativeView` changes.
+In this case `UIManager` would not know which `MyNativeView` should be handled and which one should change `backgroundColor`.
 Below you will find a solution to this problem:

 ```jsx
 <View>